 What is a federal Direct Loan?

-You can choose to take a portion or all of the Direct Loan aid offered to you.
+You can choose to take some or all of the Direct Loan aid offered to you.
 You’ll need to complete entrance counseling, which reminds you of your responsibility upon accepting federal Direct Loans.
-Borrowers are also required to sign a Master Promissory Note, which outlines the details of your loan, including important information about repayment.
+Borrowers are also required to sign a Master Promissory Note, which is a document that outlines the details of your loan, including important information about repayment.

-Once these steps are complete, the Department of Education will disburse the funds directly to your school.
-The school will then apply funds toward tuition and fees and other costs that you owe.
-If there are any remaining loan funds, the school will disburse it to you or your parent (for Direct PLUS Loans).
+At this point, the Department of Education will disburse the funds directly to your school.
+The school will apply funds toward tuition and fees and other costs that you owe.
+If there are any remaining loan funds, the school will disburse it to you or your parent, if they received parent PLUS loans.

 Types of Direct Loans